 Self-discipline helps you avoid the distractions around you that take away your attention from your goal, and for sticking to what you want to do until you accomplish it.

 Look at the people around you, who succeed in carrying out their decisions, doing efficiently their chores and tasks, and achieving their plans and goals.
 They all possess perseverance, and perseverance is part of self-discipline.

 Simple!
 By exercising and training this ability.
 I have written many articles on this topic, which you can find at this website.

 You develop this skill by temporarily abstaining from doing something that you usually do.
 This arouses inner resistance, but by overcoming this inner resistance you gain inner strength.

 You might feel that you are spoiling a dear pleasure, but you are doing so for just a week and for a very good reason.
-You are doing so in order to develop inner strength, perseverance and willpower.
-You are developing an ability that will help you change and improve habits.
-You are gaining a skill that will help you to live better and achieve success.
+You are doing so in order to improve your inner strength, perseverance and willpower.
+You are gaining inner strength, which will help you achieve success.

-The exercise is not about coffee, but a an exercise that requires extending effort and overcoming inner resistance, Do this exercise for a week and even two weeks, gain the inner strength, and then you may revert to drinking your coffee with sugar, as you did before.
+The exercise requires effort and overcoming inner resistance.
+Do this exercise for a week or even two weeks, and then, you may revert to drinking your coffee with sugar, as you did before.

 This exercise trains you to make a decision and follow it, in spite of your inconvenience.

 It is like training your body with lifting weight at the gym.
 Practicing exercises like this one, gradually, enables you to do greater things that require more inner strength.
 You gather inner strength that will help you achieve goals.